Are you Lonely? Read this before it’s too Late!

 I get it.
 I thought that many times before I was married.

-I’ve thought that many times since I’ve been married.
+I’ve thought that many times in the 25 years since I’ve been married.

 Not forever anyway.
 Not even in that “perfect” relationship with the “perfect” person with whom you’re “perfectly” matched up in blah blah blah areas of compatibility.